streamingfast/substreams/docs/reference-and-specs/authentication.md

 ### Set your environment variable

-Set the token as an `ENV` variable through the terminal by using:&#x20;
+Set the token as an `ENV` variable through the terminal by using:

 ```bash
 export SUBSTREAMS_API_TOKEN="your_token"